 My Old Man Said (MOMS) is an Aston Villa supporters blog, podcast and supporters group.

 MOMS is an elected member of the National Council of the UK’s largest supporter body the Football Supporters’ Association (incorporating the FSF & Supporters Direct), a founder member of the Aston Villa Fans Consultation Group and sits on the WMPolice Football Unit Independent Advisory Group (IAG).

-MOMS is an affiliate member of both the Football Supporters’ Association (FSF) and Football Supporters Europe.
+MOMS is an affiliate member of both the Football Supporters’ Association (FSA) and Football Supporters Europe.

 Through its network of contacts in the game, My Old Man Said exists to provide Aston Villa supporters with the best access to information and represent them, when necessary, to provide a rational voice on supporter issues at club and national level.